Green That Life

 Save and Reuse

-• Plastic packaging bags from various products – bread, deli, newspaper, cotton balls.
+• Plastic packaging from various products – bread, deli, newspaper, cotton balls.
 Reuse these for pet waste, storage bags, and/or packaging.

 • Jars from food products.
 Use them as storage containers.